anjaltelang/katacoda-scenarios/testapt/step1.md

 **Copy paste the text in quotes below into the terminal**

 **Note**: I have broken the command down into two parts but it is a **Single** command.
-Copy the first part and add the second part right after the end of the first before entering command '\'.
+Copy the first part and add the second part with a space, then hit enter.

 `pinniped get kubeconfig \
   --static-token "pinny-the-seal:password123" \
   --concierge-authenticator-type webhook \
-  --concierge-authenticator-name local-user-authenticator \`
+  --concierge-authenticator-name local-user-authenticator `

   ` > /tmp/pinniped-kubeconfig`